 There are various ways to classify these channels based on how you are evaluating your business needs.
 In most instances, your digital marketing efforts will correlate to your marketing initiatives, with each channel corresponding to its particular skillset.
 You want to search Google Ads, then you need a Paid Search Manager, likewise with a Social Media Manager.
-This perspective is also useful for managers you manage the day to day channels of digital marketing.
+This perspective is also useful for managers who manage the day-to-day channels of digital marketing.

 - Digital Analytics

 - Search Engine Marketing (SEM, PPC, Paid Search, Paid Media)